-- Work, Life, and Careers
+- Organizations, Work, Identity and Careers

 The PhD program at Grenoble Ecole de Management aims to educate scholars who will become faculty members in leading international business schools or universities.
-This four to five year full-time program is designed to ensure that students are involved in research very early on and develop a solid publication record during their PhD studies.
+This four to five-year, full-time program is designed to ensure that students are involved in research very early on and develop a solid publication record during their PhD studies.